azer/go-preact-starter/README.md

 * Uses Browserify, no configuration needed.
 * Supports server-side templating for HTML documents that wraps the application.
 So you can have multiple pages.
 * Locates all Go dependencies inside the project for security by giving you a convenient GOPATH setup.
+* Provides caching when development mode is disabled.

 ### Install